hanglip/hanglip.github.io/_src/BIOGRAPHIES.md

 **How do you know Maeder Osler?**

 >We go back to early 60s.
-Shortly before Maeder became NUSAS President, he was a regular supper guest at our house in Scotsville, Pietermaritzburg, two short blocks down from the UNP campus.
+Shortly before Maeder became NUSAS President, he was a regular guest at our house in Scotsville, Pietermaritzburg, two short blocks down from the UNP campus.
 Other regular supper guests from or related to UNP were Hugh & Liz Lewin, John Lloyd, Caroline White, HWD "Cake" Manson, Cathy Shallis (now Brubeck), Michael and Lettie Gardiner.
 It's a long list!
 Maeder is closer in age to my late brother, Al Cook, and for a time shared a flat with John Lloyd, who I regarded as my best friend later.

 **Have you remained in contact since those days?**